NassimRahimi/EmployeeAttrition/README.md

 # 📊 Employee Attrition
-This project aims to model the probability of employee attrition and provide actionable insights by identifying the key variables that contribute to attrition.
-The solution involves building an exploratory data analysis (EDA) and running a Machine Learning (ML) model to predict attrition.
-The final deliverable will offer insights into which variables need immediate attention and provide a roadmap for future ML pipeline implementation.
+This project models the likelihood of employee attrition by utilizing Exploratory Data Analysis (EDA) and Machine Learning (ML) techniques.
+It provides actionable insights into the key factors contributing to employee turnover.
+The project also offers interactive simulation tools to predict employee attrition using a custom-built ML pipeline.

 # 📖 Overview
 The goal of this project is to model and understand employee attrition using a dataset provided, focusing on the following key points: